Manu343726/Manu343726.github.io/_posts/2017-02-11-writing-ast-matchers-for-libclang.markdown

 ```

 At the beginning of the post we saw that the whole point of ASTMatchers
-API was to define matchers and to be notified whenerver a match is found.
+API was to define matchers and to be notified whenever a match is found.
 `MatchingAstVisitor` takes pairs `(matcher, callback)` and for each node
 in the AST all matchers are tested.
 If a match is found, the corresponding
 callback is invoked: